 Gun safety is one of primary concerns for children.
 Nearly 40% of accidental shootings among children aged 11 to 14 happen in a friend’s house, with the majority of victims being boys.
 Moreover, one in every three families with children has at least one gun in the house.

 Child safety statistics show that falls remain the number one cause of injury for this age group.
 Still, gun safety and supervision is a primary prevention strategy for firearm accidents among children.
+Gun safes can help with that.

 10. Drowning is the leading cause of accidental death among very young children.